FahaDragusss/Machine-Learning-Portfolio/Linear Regression Models from Scratch Deployment/Linear Models/ElasticNet/README.md

 This module implements **ElasticNet Regression** from scratch using only NumPy — combining both **L1 (Lasso)** and **L2 (Ridge)** regularization.
 The ElasticNet algorithm helps balance coefficient shrinkage and sparsity, offering robustness on datasets with multicollinearity or when neither Lasso nor Ridge alone performs optimally.

-While the model performs **competitively**, it does **not outperform** traditional linear regression on this dataset and was not deployed for demonstration.
+While the model performs **competitively**, it does **not outperform** traditional linear regression on this dataset and was only deployed to showcase the ability to implement such model from scratch.

 ---